 Gayathri Krishnan, MD

-Gayathri Krishnan is currently a second year fellow.
+Gayathri Krishnan is an assistant professor of medicine.
+She completed her ID fellowship in 2022 at WUSM.
 She finished medical school at Government Medical College in India and residency training at University of Arkansas for Medical Sciences (UAMS) in Little Rock, Arkansas.
-She completed chief residency at UAMS.
+She completed chief residency at UAMS and joined WUSM for ID fellowship.

-Dr. Krishnan serves as the chief ID fellow for AY 2021- 2022.
-She also serves as the Housestaff representative in GMEC, fellow representative in FWIM and she is the founder of Women in Infectious Diseases online forum which amplifies and support incredible work done by women professionals in ID.
+Dr. Krishnan served as the ID Chief fellow for AY 2021- 2022.
+She also serves as the Lead for the inaugural Fellows Council in the department of medicine, the site lead for Ambulatory Infectious Diseases Immersions, fellow representative in FWIM and she is the founder of Women in Infectious Diseases online forum which amplifies and support incredible work done by women professionals in ID.
+She is part of the organizing committee for the multidisciplinary interprofessional Health Equity Case Conferences for fellows and is She is also an elected member of Infectious Diseases Society of America’s Mentorship Workgroup, Fellows Subcommittee and works as a Fellow Liaison for the IDSA’s inaugural ADE&I committee.

-Dr. Krishnan’s research/interest focuses on Transplant ID, mentored by Dr. Ige George and Dr. Anupam Pande, Mycology mentored by Dr. Andrej Spec, Medical Education mentored by Dr. Gerome Escota and addressing equity and gender bias in ID, empowering and amplifying women professionals in Infectious Diseases, mentored by Dr. Hilary Babcock.
-Highlights of her fellowship training so far include: 5 poster presentations in 2 years in ID Week, 1 oral presentation in American Transplant Congress and two publications.
+Dr. Krishnan’s research/interest focuses on Transplant ID/Mycology, mentored by Dr. Ige George and Dr. Anupam Pande, Medical Education mentored by Dr. Abby Spencer, Dr. Steve Lawrence and Dr. Patricia Kao, addressing equity and gender bias in ID, empowering and amplifying women professionals in Infectious Diseases, mentored by Dr. Hilary Babcock.
+Highlights of her fellowship training so far include: 2 Trainee Travel Grant awards, 11 poster presentations in 3 years at national and regional conferences, 1 oral presentation in American Transplant Congress, several invited local, regional and national talks and discussion panels, and four publications.
+Dr. Krishnan also organized and implemented the division’s first research symposium.

 I chose WUSM for fellowship training because of the wonderful and amiable people in the division, highly resourceful and supportive faculty, great work environment, active mentorship opportunities and an administration that is open to feedback and responsive to change.